Dynamic topic model

-Within statistics, Dynamic topic models are generative models that can be used to analyze the evolution of (unobserved) topics of a collection of documents over time.
-This family of models was proposed by David Blei and John Lafferty and is an extension to Latent Dirichlet Allocation (LDA) that can handle sequential documents.
+Dynamic topic models are generative models in natural language processing that analyze the evolution of latent topics within a collection of documents over time.
+This family of topic models was proposed by David Blei and John Lafferty and was initially an extension to Latent Dirichlet Allocation (LDA) that can handle sequential documents.

 In LDA, both the order the words appear in a document and the order the documents appear in the corpus are oblivious to the model.
 Whereas words are still assumed to be exchangeable, in a dynamic topic model the order of the documents plays a fundamental role.
-More precisely, the documents are grouped by time slice (e.g.: years) and it is assumed that the documents of each group come from a set of topics that evolved from the set of the previous slice.
+More precisely, the documents are binned by time period, with the assumption that the topics of each group persist and evolved from the set of the previous slice.

+Since its inception, dynamic topic modeling has seen the introduction of several new models, including BERTopic.

 Topics

 Similarly to LDA and pLSA, in a dynamic topic model, each document is viewed as a mixture of unobserved topics.
 Furthermore, each topic defines a multinomial distribution over a set of terms.
 Thus, for each word of each document, a topic is drawn from the mixture and a term is subsequently drawn from the multinomial distribution corresponding to that topic.

 The topics, however, evolve over time.
 For instance, the two most likely terms of a topic at time t could be "network" and "Zipf" (in descending order) while the most likely ones at time t+1 could be "Zipf" and "percolation" (in descending order).